arangodb/docs/3.10/analyzers.md

   `type` and `properties` attributes

 {% hint 'info' %}
-Analyzers of types `geopoint` and `geojson` cannot be used in pipelines and will make the creation fail.
+- You cannot use Analyzers of the types `geopoint` and `geojson` in pipelines.
   These Analyzers require additional postprocessing and can only be applied to document fields directly.
+- The output data type of an Analyzer needs to be compatible with the input data type of the next Analyzer in the chain.
+For example, the `aql` Analyzer has a `returnType` property, and if you set it to `number` or `bool`, the subsequent Analyzer in the pipeline needs to support this data type as input.
+  Most Analyzers expect string inputs and are thus incompatible.
 {% endhint %}

 **Examples**